Svetansu/would-you-rather_rnd/README.md

 ## About...

 "Would You Rather?" is an application based on a game with the same name.
-The app allows user to sign-in, post questions and answer questions posted by other users.A leaderboard functionality is present to maintain scores, based on the number of questions a user has posted and/or answered.
+The app allows user to sign-in, post questions and answer questions posted by other users.
+A leaderboard functionality is present to maintain scores, based on the number of questions a user has posted and/or answered.
 React & Redux were the main technologies used to build the application. 'react-redux', 'redux-thunk', 'react-router' and libraries from Material UI are used in the project.

 I have added some information below to make understanding my work easier: